O1ahmad/ansible-role-traefik/README.md

   - [License](#license)
   - [Author Information](#author-information)

-Ansible role that installs and configures Traefik: a dynamic service load-balancer and edge router
+Ansible role that installs and configures Traefik: a dynamic service reverse-proxy and load-balancer.

 ##### Supported Platforms:
 ```